MichaelWehar/Crossword-Layout-Generator/README.md

 </script>
 ```

 **Update:** Our crossword layout generator is now available as a package for Node.js applications.
-For more information, see here: https://www.npmjs.com/package/crossword-layout-generator
+For more information, see our modified Node.js README here: https://www.npmjs.com/package/crossword-layout-generator

 ## Demo Website